 - The antioxidant mangiferin, potassium and magnesium which are good for the heart.

 - Digestive enzymes, dietary fibre and other compounds that help digestion.

 - Vitamin A, zeaxanthin and lutein, all of which support eye health.

 - High amounts of vitamin C which is good for skin health and vitamin A which is good for a dog’s coat.

-- Mango polyphenols which may help reduce oxidative stress which is a factor associated with colon, lung, prostate, breast and bone cancers.
+- Mango polyphenols may help to reduce oxidative stress.
+Oxidative stress is a factor associated with colon, lung, prostate, breast and bone cancers.